Do You Have An Inability To Trust?

 In such an extraordinarily complex family situation, as children we are left deeply confused and will certainly lack the verbal skills and articulacy necessary to explain what is going on – indeed, what is happening is so exquisitely complicated it will, too, surpass our understanding.

 We are, therefore, unable to defend ourselves verbally so will, in many cases, ACT OUT OUR ANGER AND DISTRESS.
 Unfortunately, this will confirm, in our own minds, our belief that we are ‘bad’.
-Furthermore, such behaviour may be used as evidence by the scapegoating family that it is, indeed, us ourselves who are at fault, thus perpetuating the family mythology and used against us.
+Furthermore, such behaviour may be used as evidence by the scapegoating family that it is, indeed, we ourselves who are at fault, thus perpetuating the family mythology and used against us.

 This problem is compounded if we do not only direct our anger at our parent but, also, displace it onto those who do not deserve it.
 By so doing, we incriminate ourselves further in the respective (and, in a sense, possibly collective) minds/mind of our family, and, indeed, in our own minds.